Andrew L. Cooksy

 Previous work in our group along these lines included studies of the mechanisms behind the elctrocyclic ring-closure of cyclopentadienyl radical (C5H5) and the vibrational dynamics of cyclooctatetraenyl (C8H7), including its effective isomerization from one structure to another under specific vibrational excitations.

-Recognizing the need for a general, easily mastered way to study these complex vibrational dynamics, we've recently published a protocol for the integration of the vibrational Schrödinger equation on an arbitrary potential energy surface.
-This work formed the doctoral work of Dong Xu, one of SDSU's first two PhD students in Computational Sciences, and now a professor at Idaho State University.
-PhD student Peter Zajac extended that work by implementing periodic boundary conditions and a powerful interpolation engine, allowing users to input point-wise PES maps without first resorting to analytical fits.
+Recognizing the need for a general, easily mastered way to study these complex vibrational dynamics, we have published a protocol for the integration of the vibrational Schrödinger equation on an arbitrary potential energy surface.
+This work formed the doctoral work of Dong Xu, one of SDSU's first two PhD students in Computational Sciences and now a professor at Idaho State University.
+PhD student Peter Zajac, now CEO at SurgLogs, extended that work by implementing periodic boundary conditions and a powerful interpolation engine, allowing users to input point-wise PES maps without first resorting to analytical fits.

-We have also contributed to several studies by Prof. Hani Amouri of the CNRS (Centre National de la Recherche Scientifique) in Paris.
+We have been collaborating with Prof. Byron Purse to better understand the physics of high-quantum-yield nucleobase analogs developed in his laboratory.
+In addition, we have been contributing to several studies by Prof. Hani Amouri of the CNRS (Centre National de la Recherche Scientifique) in Paris.
 Prof. Amouri assembles organometallic complexes, often with two or more metal atoms, in a search for novel optoelectronic materials and nanostructures.
 Our work has supported the interpretation of spectroscopic and x-ray data by modeling characteristics of the molecular orbitals and intramolecular interactions.

 We gratefully acknowledge funding for past and current work from the Army Research Office, the National Science Foundation, the Petroleum Research Fund of the American Chemical Society, the Exxon Education Foundation, and the San Diego Foundation.